apache/nuttx/configs/README.txt

   the boards are supported but only version 2 has been tested.

 configs/freedom-k64f
-  This port uses the FreeScale FREEDOM-K64F development board.
+  This port uses the NXP/FreeScale FREEDOM-K64F development board.
 This board uses the Kinetis K64 MK64FN1M0VLL12 Cortex-M4 MCU.

 configs/freedom-kl25z
 configs/freedom-kl26z
-  These configurations are for the Freescale Freedom KL25Z and very similar KL26Z board.
+  These configurations are for the NXP/FreeScale Freedom KL25Z and very similar KL26Z board.
 The Freedom-KL25Z features the K25Z120LE3AN chip; the Freedom-KL26Z has the K26Z128VLH4 chip.
 These are separate configurations because of minor differences in the on-board logic.
 Both include a